-This recipe and a pressure cooker are all you need for the juiciest, most tender corned beef brisket in a fraction of the time it takes for oven or slow cooking.
-Don’t forget to cut against the grain.
+This pressure cooker corned beef recipe is all you need for the juiciest, most tender corned beef brisket in a fraction of the time it takes for oven or slow cooking.
+Don't forget to cut against the grain.
 Serve it up with cabbage or your favorite side dish.

 It’s corned beef time of year, my friends, but you know what?
 It’s a dang shame because I think corned beef should be all year long.
+Not just on March 17, St. Patrick's Day.
 In fact, it IS corned beef time in the Madness household all year long because I usually buy extra when they’re on sale this time of year and freeze them for later use.

 I love corned beef that much!

 PLUS!
 I can usually find some either at the butcher or my local grocer throughout the year, and when I see them, I’ll grab one.
 It’s so delicious!
 Definitely a favorite for both Patty and me.

 I’ve cooked corned beef many different ways, from slow cooker corned beef to oven cooking to stewing on the stove, but one way that you may want to consider is using the pressure cooker.

 Pressure Cooker Corned Beef is a GREAT way to achieve super tender corned beef every time.
 It’s SO easy, and it’s the fastest you’ll ever cook a corned beef, hands down.

 We’re talking 90 minutes of cooking time, plus 10 to 15 minutes tops for the pressure release.
 That’s it.
 It usually takes hours and hours for the tough cut of meat to tenderize.
 I love my pressure cooker.
 It seriously ROCKS.